dbenfield21/invibe/README.md

 3. The ability to search the Yelp API for travel locations

-4. The ability to add, update, and delete cocktails on specific locations.
+4. The ability to add, update, and delete cocktails in specific locations.

 5. The ability to view other profiles and to follow or unfollow these profiles.